MBB-team/VBA-toolbox/_wiki/statistical-models.md

 All summary statistics are stored in the `out` structure.

-> **Tip**: right-liclicking on either local paeks or upcrossing clusters provides a summary of corrected and uncorrected p-values!
+> **Tip**: right-clicking on either local paeks or upcrossing clusters provides a summary of corrected and uncorrected p-values!

 # GLM with missing data